Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: Introduction

-Here the phase of the wave is allowed to vary in the transverse direction, meaning the direction perpendicular to the motion of the wave and parallel to the interface which separates regions dominated by the respective equilibria.
-After substituting such an Ansatz into the evolution \sref{eq:int:nagumo:lde}, one obtains
+In particular, the functions $\theta_j$ allow the phase of the wave to vary in the transverse direction, meaning the direction perpendicular to the motion of the wave and parallel to the interface which separates regions dominated by the respective equilibria.
+The functions $v_{ij}$ capture any remaining perturbations that are orthogonal to these phase shifts in an appropriate sense.